 Assembly of the thinned coupling with the polystyrene wedge, before completely engaging the assembly into the NEM box.
 The coupling thus arrives at practically the same level as that of the “curved-walls”.

-After modification, I find the result rather satisfactory, even if the “curved-walls” is now slightly too high, thing easy to correct with raising wedges slightly thinner.
+After modification, I find the result rather satisfactory, even if the “curved-walls” is now slightly too high, thing easy to correct with raising spacers slightly thinner.

 There remains an unknown factor: the retaining force of the coupling, which is probably lower due to the smaller thickness of the tail.
 If there are coupling breakages, you will have to insert a wedge to lock the clips on the back of the coupling.